techidaily/site-tech-haven/source/_posts/ultimate-guide-to-the-most-innovative-airtag-wallets-in-202-the-best-airtag-wallets-of-2024-expert-tested-zdnet.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1925473/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## What does RFID mean?

-According to the [Department of Homeland Security](https://www.dhs.gov/radio-frequency-identification-rfid-what-it), RFID refers to Radio Frequency Identification (RFID) technology.
-This technology uses radio waves to identify people or objects.

-There are devices that can read information contained in a wireless device or "tag" from a distance without making any physical contact or requiring a line of sight -- for example, the chips in credit or debit cards.
-Wallets which feature RFID-blocking technology prevent these devices from accessing information stored in protected chips, which can help prevent your bank information from being compromised.

 ## Do MagSafe wallets ruin credit cards?